Henry Percy (Hotspur): Legacy

 Henry Percy, 'Hotspur', is one of Shakespeare's best-known characters.
 In Henry IV, Part 1, Percy is portrayed as the same age as his rival, Prince Hal, by whom he is slain in single combat.
-In fact, he was 23 years older than Prince Hal, the future King Henry V, who was a youth of 16 at the date of the Battle of Shrewsbury.
+In fact, he was 22 years older than Prince Hal, the future King Henry V, who was a youth of 16 at the date of the Battle of Shrewsbury.
+The 2022 play The Prince by Abigail Thorn presents an interpretation of Shakespeare's fictional Hotspur as a closeted trans woman.

 One of England's football clubs, Tottenham Hotspur, is named after Hotspur, who lived in the region and whose descendants owned land in the neighbourhood of the club's first ground in the Tottenham Marshes.
-He was also well known for having a highly favoured enjoyment of watching cockfighting, hence the club's badge symbol.

 A 14 ft statue of Henry Percy was unveiled in Alnwick by the Duke of Northumberland in 2010.

 The protagonist of the video game Shadows of the Damned is named Garcia Hotspur.

 Tom Glynn-Carney portrayed Hotspur in The King (2019).

 Joe Armstrong portrayed Hotspur in The Hollow Crown (2013).

 Sean Connery portrayed Hotspur with Robert Hardy as Prince Hal.
 The 1960 production was part of a BBC series An Age of Kings, a synthesis of Shakespeare's histories, with the episodes (3 & 4) featuring Hotspur first broadcast in summer 1960.

 A British Airways Boeing 737-200, registered as G-BKYH, was given the name "Hotspur" in 1994, until the airline retired the aircraft.

+George Percy, a member of the Percy family, is the CEO of Hotspur Geothermal, a British geothermal energy company named after Henry Percy.

+A character in George R. R. Martin's fantasy world "A Song of Ice and Fire" named Ser Quentyn Ball "Fireball" was loosely inspired by Sir Henry Percy.